 Since then, we have run an annual fundraising Tea for Trees event.
 We collaborated with the King’s Lynn Civic Society and the Borough Council to raise money for more street trees.
 In the first year, we awarded 15 donor certificates.

 Trees for the town

-For King’s Lynn, our immediate goal is to plant trees within the town centre – but we also want to identify opportunities for trees in new developments throughout the town, at important gateways and roads into the town – and even the setting around the town as well.
+We want to identify opportunities for trees in new developments throughout the town.
+They need to be placed at important gateways and roads into the town.
+Trees can improve the setting around the town as well.

 We are looking at opportunities for trees on both public and private land.